Experience = consistent quality

 We roast coffee every day, some weekends and often it seems most public holidays and we have done this for more than 15 years – starting early when the mornings are cold and crisp to ensure we are always meeting our customer order obligations.
 Nothing stands in the way of our determination to do a great job and having it ready on time.

-Whether it’s a quality coffee to enjoy at home, great beans for the workplace or office, or you have a cafe that needs a cutting-edge coffee solution to stand out from the competition, we are likely to have a coffee bean solution for you.
+Whether it’s a quality coffee to enjoy at home, great beans for the workplace or office, or you have a cafe that needs a cutting-edge coffee solution to stand out from the competition, we are likely to have a coffee solution for you.

-IT STARTS WITH SELECTING THE BEST INGREDIENTS
+IT STARTS WITH SELECTING THE RIGHT INGREDIENTS

-Every year there are more than 400 different green beans imported by Australian raw coffee brokers – all with different cup character, price and available quantity.
+Every year more than 600 different raw/green bean lots are imported by Australian coffee brokers – each has a different cup character, price and available quantity.

-Generally, inexperienced coffee roasters use a gut instinct and basic criteria of SCAA scoring – if it’s expensive and scores more than 80 points, it should be good enough.
+Others might use a simpler rule that if it’s expensive and scores more than 80 points, it should be good.